 Mildred Orr’s interest in community organizing carried over into her management of the Hut Café.
 During the 1960’s, Theodore Berry, William Lovelace, Lawrence Hawkins, and William Chenault all gave speeches at political meetings or social teas in the café or in the upstairs hall.

 Longtime Madisonville resident Kimberly Tribble Casey was a child during the heyday of the Hut Café.
 She says she did not go inside, because she knew that alcohol was being served.
 Still, Ms. Casey recalls that she was never worried about walking past the cafe, because Mildred Orr kept an orderly place, with, as Ms. Casey puts it, “no craziness.”
 (Ms. Casey was much less fond of walking past the nearby Brown Pelican bar, a more rambunctious establishment.)

 Mildred Orr sold the Hut Café in 1996, and she died in 2003.
-Today, she is best known as the mother of basketball star and coach Louis Orr, who at one time was a member of the New York Knicks and is currently an assistant coach at Georgetown University.
+Today, she is best known as the mother of basketball star and coach Louis Orr, who at one time was a member of the New York Knicks and was later an assistant coach at Georgetown University.